WICG/aom/exportid-explainer.md

 #### `getElementById`

 We do not want `getElementById('host::id(child)')` to be a way to break encapsulation of the shadow DOM and access elements inside a shadow root.
 As such, it can't return the child element.
 The two basic options are:
-1. Return `null` as this is not an exact match for an ID.
+1. **PROPOSED**: Return `null` as this is not an exact match for an ID.
-   - **Pros**: The "safe" option.
-Parity with `querySelector` discussed below.
+   - **Pros**: The "safe" option, as it does not modify the current behavior of `getElementById`.
+It has parity with `querySelector` discussed below.
    - **Cons**: Makes `getElementById` useless with exported IDREFs.
 Also, it means the following two are not the same:
       ```js
       const byId = document.getElementById(el.getAttribute('aria-activedescendant')); // = null
       const byAttr = el.activeDescendantElement; // = the host element
       ```
-2. Return the **host element** (`id="host"` in this example) - this is similar in concept to the retargeting proposed above for `ariaActiveDescendantElement`, etc.
-   - This is similar in functionality to **retargeting** described above for attributes like `ariaActiveDescendantElement`
+2. Return the shadow host of the target element, using the [retargeting](https://dom.spec.whatwg.org/#retarget) algorithm.
+   - **Pros**: Parity with IDREF attributes like `ariaActiveDescendantElement`.
-   - It is potentially confusing that the ID of the returned element doesn't match the ID passed in.
+   - **Cons**: It is potentially confusing that the ID of the returned element doesn't match the ID passed in.

-The proposal is to use option 2; see **Example 9** below.

-There are some other options discussed in **Open Questions** below; however, it's not immediately clear that it is necessary to augment `getElementById` at all, since there are other ways to get the element in question (see Example 10 below).
+The proposal is to use option 1 (return `null`); see [the example](#example-javascript-props) below.
+It may be possible to support option 2 later by adding an argument like `getElementById(id, { includeExportId: true })`.
+There is an open question below that discusses [other alternatives for getElementById](#open-question-getelementbyid) as well.
+However, any modification to `getElementById` would likely need to have a good motivating example.

 #### `querySelector`/`querySelectorAll`

 Exported IDs are NOT allowed to be used as CSS selectors, which means that `querySelector` and `querySelectorAll` will always return `null` when used with an exported IDREF.

+<a id="example-javascript-props"></a>

 #### Example 8: Accessing exported IDs by JavaScript properties